O'Riley's Mine

-O'Riley's Mine is an action game designed by Mark Riley and published in 1983 by Datasoft for the Atari 8-bit home computer.
-The game was ported to Apple II by Larry Lewis and to Commodore 64 by Al Rubin.
+O'Riley's Mine is an action game designed by Mark Riley and published in 1983 by Datasoft for Atari 8-bit computers.
+The game was ported to the Apple II by Larry Lewis and Commodore 64 by Al Rubin.
 Both ports were also released in 1983.

 Gameplay

 O'Riley must travel through his mine to capture all the buried treasure and return safely home again at the top of the mine shaft.
 He can be drowned by the onrushing water or eaten by the river monsters.
 Dynamite charges can be used to block the monsters' pathway, but it will be cleared again by the incoming water.
 Explosions can be timed so that a monster is blown away to gain extra points.
 The number of dynamite charges is dependent on the level of difficulty.

 There is no time limit, but the speed of water increases in higher levels.
 When the moon rises the monsters move faster through the mine shafts.
 The oncoming water rises to the highest level the player digs in the mine, so it is possible the water will block the player from returning home.

 There are 6 types of treasure to collect, 4 of which come in small and large versions.